 I am the Helen Houlahan Rigali Assistant Professor of Political Science at Loyola University Chicago.
 I previously received my Ph.D in Political Science from Northwestern University and my BA from the Ohio State University, summa cum laude in Political Science and Comparative Cultural Studies, with distinction in Political Science.

-My research draws from the history of political thought, particularly in the American tradition, to investigate the relationship between space, politics, and technology.
+My research draws from the history of political thought, particularly in the American tradition, to investigate the consequences of digital technologies for democratic practices.

 I am also actively engaged in scholarship of teaching and learning, particularly around questions of civic learning and engagement both in and outside of the classroom.